jburguete/MinGW-64-Make/README.md

-1. Install the last version of [MSYS](http://sourceforge.net/projects/mingw/files/Installer), selecting only the msys-base option, in C:\MinGW.
-WARNING!
-If you change the installation directory you have to change the installdir variable in the Makefiles.
+1. Install the last version of [MSYS](http://sourceforge.net/projects/mingw/files/Installer), selecting only the *msys-base* option, in C:\MinGW.
+WARNING! if you change the installation directory you have to change the installdir variable in the Makefiles.
 Due to some bugs in the MSYS environment use spaces and wrong types in the installation directory are strongly discouraged.